 PIM implementation allows access to powerful components that detail product content performance.

-You can also conduct analysis by product groups.
+You can also analyze by product groups.

 This will go a long way to improve content quality, even that of custom content.